Yuga: Automatically Detecting Lifetime Annotation Bugs in the Rust Language: Conclusion

 \section{Conclusion}

 In this paper, we investigate memory safety bugs arising from incorrect lifetime annotations in the \rust language.
 We demonstrate how such bugs can arise, and characterize bug patterns.
 Leveraging these patterns, we design \sysname{} to detect incorrect lifetime annotations in \rust.
 We show that \sysname{} is able to effectively detect bugs in real-world \rust projects, compared to existing approaches which are unable to detect \textit{any} of these bugs.
-Future work could involve making the static analysis framework more precise, and expanding this framework to include other kinds of bugs in unsafe \rust.
+Future work could involve making the static analysis framework more precise, and including other kinds of bugs in unsafe \rust.